SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 Click **All devices** in the **Devices** menu in the navigator, select the desired device from the device list and open its **Software** tab.

 The **Software** tab shows a list of all available software installed on the device.
 If a given software item has a type, it will be displayed next to its name.
-You can search for a particular software by its name for filter the list by software type.
+You can search for a particular software by its name or filter the list by software type.

 ![Software tab](/images/users-guide/DeviceManagement/devmgmt-software-tab.png)